Fort Copacabana: History

-Visiting the fort

-The hours for the Museum are 10 am to 6 pm and the fort are 10 am to 8 pm, Tuesday to Sunday and holidays.
-Admission for adults is R$6 per adult; there are discounts and free tours for the elderly and children.
-At the entrance to the base there is a guard in the uniform that was current when the fort was opened in 1914.

 Museum and artillery park

 The museum has several exhibits focusing on different periods and events in the history of the army in Brazil.
 The Brazilian Expeditionary Force's participation in the Italian campaign in World War II gets only limited treatment, and Brazil's involvement in World War I receives no treatment.

 Outside the museum there are several artillery pieces from the late 19th and early 20th centuries.
 For instance, one field piece is a 5-barrel quick-firing gun, each barrel being of 37 mm.
 Brazil purchased this Hotchkiss revolving cannon in 1876.
 Another field piece is a British-made Vickers-Armstrong Mark XIX 6-inch (152.4 mm) gun, made in 1918.
 Brazil purchased this piece in 1940 for use in coastal defense.
 There are also three 75 mm Schneider M1919 mountain guns.

 2016 Summer Olympics

 For the 2016 Summer Olympics, the fort hosted the cycling road race (start and finish), marathon swimming and triathlon events.